 – Please be on your mat and prepared several minutes before class start time.

-– The time in the Hot Room is reserved for quite contemplation and meditation.
-Please no talking.
+– The time in the Hot Room is reserved for quiet contemplation and meditation.
+Please, no talking.
 If you want to have a conversation with your friend, please meet them outside.

 – No distracting devices such as cell phones in the Hot Room.